Helping people to get more active

 With physical inactivity being a contributing factor to a long list of long-term health conditions, this issue is significantly increasing demands on our health services and social care, as well as on the lives of individuals.

-The Physical activity for healthier lives Fellowships will open for applications on 13 September 2022.
+The Physical activity for healthier lives Fellowships will open again for applications this autumn.
 Everyone who is aged 18 or over and a UK citizen can apply for a Churchill Fellowship, regardless of age, background or qualifications.
 Anyone who has a passion to help people to take up physical activity in order to benefit their health and wellbeing is encouraged to apply.

 The Fellowship particularly welcomes applications that explore using sport, exercise or physical activity as a vehicle to improve the health and wellbeing of individuals and communities, whether in community-led programmes, for children and young people, for workplace wellbeing or for active ageing.